Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

                           || extra-responder-values
 ~~~

-A success response starts with an octet whose value is set to zero (null), followed by an optional set of comma-separated key/value pairs (extra-responder-values).
-This is followed by another null octet and the octet string of the result of the HMAC function (responder-hashed-token).

 Similar to the initiator's message, the responder can use extra-responder-values to return arbitrary data.
 Because these values are incorporated into the responder-hmac-message prior to calculating the HMAC, the initiating entity can mutually authenticate the responder while simultaneously verifying the integrity of the provided key/value pairs.